Process

 -

-Don’t want to do anything that could put their Certified Organic status at risk
+Do not want to do anything that could put their Certified Organic status at risk

 Consumers’ patterns were that they: